Beyond Ensembles: Simulating All-Atom Protein Dynamics in a Learned Latent Space: Related Work

 \section{Related Work}

-\paragraph{The encoder–propagator–decoder blueprint.} Simulating in a low-dimensional space is well established.
-Molecular Latent Space Simulators (LSS)~\citep{sidky2020molecular} and Deep Generative MSMs (DeepGenMSM)~\citep{wu2018deep} factorize the task into an encoder that maps coordinates to latent variables, a propagator that advances them, and a decoder that returns all-atom structures.
-Realizations include autoregressive simulators with recurrent propagators~\citep{vlachas2021accelerated}, trajectory-level generators that synthesize MD clips in coordinate space~\citep{jing2024generative}, LSS variants that target free-energy surfaces and transition kinetics~\citep{dobers2023latent}, and joint conformation–dynamics models trained via autoregression~\citep{shen2025simultaneous}.
-We follow this modular design but (i) \emph{hold the LD-FPG decoder fixed} to control reconstruction quality and (ii) focus our analysis on the choice of latent propagator.
+\paragraph{Latent simulators and encoder--propagator--decoder pipelines.} Simulating dynamics in a low-dimensional latent space has been explored in several molecular simulators.
+Molecular Latent Space Simulators (LSS)~\citep{sidky2020molecular} and Deep Generative MSMs (DeepGenMSM)~\citep{wu2018deep} already factorize the task into an encoder that maps coordinates to latent variables, a propagator that advances them, and a decoder that returns all-atom structures.
+Follow-up work uses recurrent propagators~\citep{vlachas2021accelerated}, trajectory-level generators that synthesize MD clips in coordinate space~\citep{jing2024generative}, and LSS variants that target free-energy surfaces and transition kinetics~\citep{dobers2023latent}.
+Joint conformation--dynamics models trained via autoregression have also been proposed~\citep{shen2025simultaneous}.
+Our framework follows this modular design but differs in two respects: (i) we freeze the LD-FPG encoder--decoder~\citep{sengar2025generative} to control reconstruction quality and (ii) we perform a focused comparison of different propagators within the \emph{same} latent, isolating how the propagation rule affects stability, ensemble fidelity, and functional observables.

-\paragraph{Learning dynamically aware latent spaces (encoders).} The quality of a latent simulation hinges on the quality of the latent space itself.
-While linear methods like time-lagged independent component analysis (TICA) remain strong baselines for identifying slow variables~\citep{perez2013identification}, deep learning has enabled far more expressive encoders.
-Time-lagged autoencoders such as the Variational Dynamics Encoder (VDE) learn non-linear representations predictive over a time delay $\Delta t$~\citep{hernandez2018variational,wehmeyer2018time}.
-VAMPnets use a variational principle to approximate the leading Koopman eigenfunctions, corresponding to the slowest dynamical processes~\citep{mardt2018vampnets}.
-To remove hand-crafted features, modern approaches leverage graph neural networks (GNNs) to learn CVs directly from coordinates in a permutation- and symmetry-aware manner~\citep{zou2025graph,ghorbani2022graphvampnet,zhang2024descriptor}, often with information-bottleneck objectives to explicitly optimize predictiveness of future states~\citep{wang2021state}.
-For a recent overview of time-lagged encoders and related autoencoder variants, see~\citep{chen2023chasing}.
+\paragraph{Learning dynamically aware latent spaces.} The quality of a latent simulator is largely determined by its encoder.
+Classical TICA is a standard tool for discovering slow coordinates~\citep{perez2013identification}, while deep time-lagged autoencoders such as VDE learn nonlinear, delay-predictive representations~\citep{hernandez2018variational,wehmeyer2018time}.
+VAMPnets approximate leading Koopman eigenfunctions to capture the slowest processes~\citep{mardt2018vampnets}, and more recent work uses GNNs to learn symmetry-aware collective variables directly from coordinates, sometimes with information-bottleneck objectives to optimize predictiveness of future states~\citep{zou2025graph,ghorbani2022graphvampnet,zhang2024descriptor,wang2021state}; see~\citet{chen2023chasing} for a survey.
+In this work we instead keep the LD-FPG ChebNet encoder fixed~\citep{sengar2025generative} and treat its latent as given, focusing on how different propagation mechanisms behave once a reconstruction-ready latent space has been trained.